-- Confirmatory genetic testing is not considered medically necessary if healthcare providers cannot use the test results to directly impact medical care for the individual. - Confirmatory genetic testing is not considered medically necessary for variants of unknown significance (VUS). - Tests that are considered not medically necessary (e.g., APOE for Alzheimer's risk assessment) or experimental, investigational, or unproven (e.g., MTHFR) per eviCore clinical guidelines are not eligible for confirmatory testing.
+- Confirmatory genetic testing is not considered medically necessary if the original testing was performed in a CLIA certified laboratory. - Confirmatory genetic testing is not considered medically necessary if healthcare providers cannot use the test results to directly impact medical care for the individual. - Confirmatory genetic testing is not considered medically necessary for variants of unknown significance (VUS). - Tests that are considered not medically necessary (e.g., APOE for Alzheimer's risk assessment) or experimental, investigational, or unproven (e.g., MTHFR) per eviCore clinical guidelines are not eligible for confirmatory testing.